 A holiday tradition from Croatia, this sweet nut bread swirled with a walnut filling is made for Christmas and Easter, weddings and other celebrations.
 Povitica (pō-vi-TEE-sah) is traditionally eaten for dessert or as a breakfast bread.
 It can also be topped with sliced ham, or toasted.

 1 pounds walnuts, finely ground

 1 egg, lightly beaten

 Prepare filling by heating milk and butter in a heavy saucepan over medium-high heat until small bubbles begin to form on surface.
 Remove from heat.
-In a large bowl, combine the walnuts, sugar, milk mixture and cinnamon, if using.
-(Not traditional in my family, but I’ve started adding it.)
+In a large bowl, combine the walnuts, sugar, milk mixture and cinnamon.
 Mix in egg.
 Cover and set aside.
 Filling will thicken as it cools.

 Note: Can be made a day in advance and refrigerated.
 Bring to room temperature before using.

 1 package active dry yeast

 1 cup milk, warmed to about 100 degree (lukewarm)